sebstemmer/sebstemmer.github.io/_posts/2025-05-19-implementation-of-cbow-word2vec-using-pytorch.markdown

     )
 {% endhighlight %}

 The idea here is that multiplying a one-hot encoded vector with a matrix simply retrieves a specific row from that matrix.
 Instead of performing this operation explicitly—which introduces unnecessary computational and memory overhead—we use the <code>Embedding</code> layer to retrieve the row directly.
-We use $$ n_{H} = 300 $$ neurons in our only hidden layer.
+We use $$ H = 300 $$ neurons in our only hidden layer.

-After embedding our padded context input of dimension $$ [n_B, 2n_{CW}] $$, we obtain a matrix of dimension $$ [n_B, 2n_{CW}, n_{H}] $$.
+After embedding our padded context input of dimension $$ [B, 2C] $$, we obtain a matrix of dimension $$ [B, 2C, H] $$.
 This matrix contains the embedding vectors corresponding to each input index in the context window.

 {% highlight python %}
     hidden: torch.Tensor = self.input_to_hidden(x)
 {% endhighlight %}

 Next we have to average those vectors utilizing the pre-calculated normed mask using a vector-matrix multiplication (see the [previous blog post](https://www.sebstemmer.com/data/science/implementation/2025/05/08/averaging-m-out-of-n-vectors-using-pytorch.html) and identity (1)).
-This results in a vector of dimension $$ [n_B, 1, n_{H}] $$.
+This results in a vector of dimension $$ [B, 1, H] $$.

 {% highlight python %}
     averaged_hidden: torch.Tensor = torch.matmul(normed_mask, hidden)